roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Josh almost choked when he read the mail.
 He quickly closed it out and smiled wondering what this mysterious Susan was going to do to help them.

  He looked up at his teacher in a different light, thinking about what she would look like naked.
-Report_Story #3